tarwn/lessthandot-hugo/blogs/content/posts/2014-05-05-six-and-a-bit-years-of-lessthandot-visualized.md

    INNER JOIN wp_terms T ON T.term_id = TT.term_id
 WHERE taxonomy = 'category'
 ```
-I wasn&#8217;t sure if I was going to use the name or slug in the &#8220;file path&#8221;, so I grabbed both.
+I wasn't sure if I was going to use the name or slug in the “file path”, so I grabbed both.
 I also grabbed the parent so I could recursively build the paths in Excel.

 ### 3. Generate Category Paths in Excel